Welcome to my healing guide! This guide will provide builds and tips for becoming a better PvE healer

 Five Piece Sets

-• Spell Power Cure: Provides the powerful Major Courage buff, increasing your group’s damage.
-This great buff makes this set a staple of most endgame groups
+- Spell Power Cure: Provides the powerful Major Courage buff, increasing your group’s damage.
+This great buff makes SPC a staple of most endgame groups

-• Jorvuld’s Guidance: Causes buffs and shields you apply to allies to last longer.
-This set is normally used together with Roaring Opportunist to lengthen its Major Slayer buff.
-It will also extend your Horn ultimate’s Major Force buff as well as other buffs your skills are applying
+- Jorvuld’s Guidance: Causes buffs and shields you apply to allies to last longer.
+In particular, this set is often paired with Roaring Opportunist to lengthen its Major Slayer buff

-• Also comes from a trial, but also very popular and powerful.
+- Also comes from a trial, but also popular and powerful.
 For best results, cast your ultimate often; anytime your ult meter is sitting at full, that’s ult that your group isn’t getting!

-• Powerful Assault: Makes abilities from the Assault skill line also give your group a strong stat boost to increase their damage.
-Only affects 6 people at a time, so in a trial you’ll need two skill casts to hit everyone.
-Good in trials and excellent in dungeons
+- Powerful Assault: Gives your group a stat boost for extra damage whenever you cast an ability from the Assault skill line.
+Only affects 6 people at a time, so in a trial you’ll need two skill casts to buff everyone

-• Master Architect: An alternative to Roaring Opportunist, providing Major Slayer to six people whenever you use your ultimate.
-Only buffs six people, so in advanced trial groups MA is often worn by two people in order to buff everyone, requiring some significant group coordination.
-Most trial healers should just use RO, but in a dungeon MA works great for anyone
+- Master Architect: An alternative to Roaring Opportunist, providing Major Slayer to six people whenever you use your ultimate.
+Only buffs six people, so most trial healers should just use RO; but in a dungeon MA works great for anyone

 Monster Sets